Galaxy and Halo Root Systems: Fingerprints of Mass Assembly: Results

 Fig.\ \ref{fig:filamentarity_mass} also shows a plot of the dark-matter and stellar masses for these haloes, as reported in the TNG database.
-We did this because one motivation for our root-system study is the cosmic-web detachment \citep[CWD;][]{AragonCalvoEtal2019} mechanism for external star-formation quenching that some of us proposed. `Quenching' refers to a drastic, possibly sudden reduction in the star-formation rate.
-High-mass galaxies and clusters are often quenched; here, this appears as a reduction in the slope of the stellar mass to dark-matter-halo mass relation at high mass.
+We did this to investigate the possible relation of root systems to the cosmic-web detachment \citep[CWD;][]{AragonCalvoEtal2019} mechanism for external star-formation quenching that some of us proposed. `Quenching' refers to a drastic, possibly sudden reduction in the star-formation rate.
+High-mass galaxies and clusters are often quenched; in Fig.\ \ref{fig:filamentarity_mass}, this appears as a reduction in the slope of the stellar mass to dark-matter-halo mass relation at high mass.

 The CWD mechanism is as follows: when haloes first form (from infall rather than mergers), they are generally surrounded by primordial filaments, along which gas and dark matter enter the halo, ultimately forming stars.
 These are halo roots in the present picture.
 The `web detachment' occurs when these roots get `detached,' or disrupted, which may happen through a merger with another halo, or collision with a filament.
 In the CWD paper, we quantified these detachment events with stream crossing on larger scales than the primordial haloes.